mtenorio50/iotMonitoringCapstone/docs/issues.md

 - For capstone speed: MQTT + PubSubClient beats library gymnastics.
 - Fixed random seed matters — without seed=42 in the digital twin, experiments produce different results each run and results become unreproducible.
 - Time-aligned sampling (1-second intervals) is essential for fair accuracy metrics — event-level comparison would distort results when event spacing is uneven.
+- A separate MQTT broker (Mosquitto) was unnecessary — ThingsBoard’s built-in broker + rule chain is simpler and eliminates a moving part.
+REST-based integration via the rule chain is TB’s native approach.
+- Let ThingsBoard store raw telemetry automatically; the inference service only needs to know “a heartbeat arrived” — no need to forward telemetry fields manually.